 Wear Layers

-If you have never been big on layers and you have never learned how to layer clothes properly, now is the time to learn.
 Layering is extremely important if you want to survive bitter colds.
-This is because air is one of the best insulators there is, and each space between the layers creates an additional barrier that will be filled with your body's heat.
-This is why wearing multiple layers is always better than just having one thick layer.
+It is because air is one of the best insulators there is, and each space between the layers creates an additional barrier that will be filled with your body's heat.
+That is why wearing multiple layers is always better than just having one thick layer.

 Invest in a Good Jacket